Arlo and Janis by Jimmy Johnson for April 08, 2013

 28. 100 8161

-chazandru about 11 years ago
+chazandru over 11 years ago

 Using a mix of black oil sunflower seeds, an inexpensive no melt suet, and thistle I get spardinals(purple finches), house wrens, north carolina warblers, chickadees, blue jays, grackles, tufted titmouse, cardinals, gold finches, downy woodpeckers, nuthatches,catbirds, and more.
 On the ground we get doves, rufus sided tohes, mockingbirds, robins, and cowbirds.
 Hummingbirds like the feeders near the bushes.
 The squirrels can’t get past the baffle on my feeder pole but I’m often tempted to buy one of those spinner feeders to put somewhere they can get to it.
 I hear they learn to leave it alone after a few throws.^Sadly, we also get starlings.
 I understand starlings were a gift from the Shakespeare society of Boston who felt all birds mentioned in the Bard’s works should be made native to the colonies.I’m glad Shakespeare didn’t write about the Marabou Stork.Glad you folks like Spardinals.
 Maybe with a little effort, we can get the purple finch renamed to either Spardinal or Raspberry dipped Sparrow.
 Nice one Hippogriff. :)Respectfully,C.